 4. Temporary Suspension.
-A student may be temporarily suspended from the College or evicted from College Housing by the DCC Dean of Student Services pending disciplinary or criminal proceedings.
-Such suspension or eviction will become immediately effective without prior notice whenever there is a possibility that the student's continued presence on the campus constitutes a threat to the student or others or to the continuance of normal College operations.
-In such cases, the student is given an opportunity to appear before the DCC President within five (5) working days from the effective date of the suspension or eviction in order to discuss the following issues: (a) the reliability of the evidence against the student, and (b) whether the alleged conduct and surrounding circumstances reasonably indicate that the student's presence on campus constitutes a threat to the student or others or to the continuance of normal College operations.
+A student may be temporarily suspended from the College or evicted from College Housing by the DCC AVP of Instruction & Student Services pending disciplinary (on campus) or criminal (off-campus) proceedings.
+Such suspension or eviction will become immediately effective without prior notice whenever there is a possibility that the student’s continued presence on the campus constitutes a threat to the student or others or to the continuance of normal College operations.
+In such cases, the student is given an opportunity to appear before the DCC AVP within five (5) working days from the effective date of the suspension or eviction in order to discuss the following issues: (a) the reliability of the evidence against the student, and (b) whether the alleged conduct and surrounding circumstances reasonably indicate that the student’s presence on campus constitutes a threat to the student or others or to the continuance of normal College operations.

 Following suspension for misconduct, readmission to the College is dependent upon the student’s compliance with the conditions designated at the time of suspension and the student’s fitness to return to the campus community.
 Appropriate documentation, depending upon the nature of the original violation and the conditions of suspension, is required.
 Upon readmission, the student maybe placed on disciplinary probation for a designated period of time with required conditions and expectations of behavior monitored by a designated campus professional(s).

 Every campus group and organization has the responsibility to take all reasonable steps to ensure that their collective and individual conduct is not in violation of the college code of conduct, regulations and/or federal, state and local laws.
 The following sanctions may be imposed upon campus groups or organizations: